 I have always been a writer, but now I have journals and planners for everything.
+Life after my TBI requires lots of documentation.
 Ever since my accident, I have to put all my thoughts on paper in order to be able to sort them out and get them done.
 I need to be able to scratch things off my lists, so I have a sense of accomplishment.

 I still don’t feel at home in the barn yet since I was gone from it for so long and have so many limitations to what I can do.
 I have uncomfortable moments out there when I feel like I don’t belong.
 The farm did go on without me, my place is still there just as much as ever.
 I just don’t feel confident in my new self yet that’s all.

 It made a big difference to me when I realized that I need to not compare to my old self.
 I need to look forward and not backward.
 I’m not going to be the same as before my accident.
 That is okay.
 Each day is different living with TBI and PCS, you just have to take whatever comes to you and make the best of it.

 I never realized how negative of a person I was until I got hurt.
 I realized that now that I do have a reason to be unhappy.
 Realized that I was the only person that could change my attitude and I have to take responsibility for that.

 My life after my TBI is spent doing PT, working out at home, writing, and keeping up with all my obsessive journals.
 I teach lessons a few days a week, but it isn’t like going to work.
 Teaching feels like part of my rehabilitation program because it takes so much out of me both mentally and physically.